 Bitcoin to the rescue (via deflation)

-The decrease in prices incentivizes postponing or even completely abandoning some of the planned spending, apart from the daily needs.
+The decrease in prices incentivizes postponing or even completely abandoning some of the planned spendings, apart from the daily needs.
 Especially it disincentivizes running a debt, as saving becomes more profitable.

 And while the competition in the market already requires the companies to cut slack and waste, price deflation acts to strengthen any and all such incentives.

-Thus, under a deflationary monetary regime such as the Bitcoin economy would be, we will tend to buy things only when we need them and avoid buying stuff that breaks down easily or isn’t recyclable, not to mention the utter disregard for any single use items, unless for hygiene or other actually valid reasons.
-Additionally, it guides us to reduce waste in all of our endeavours, be it big or small.
+Thus, under a deflationary monetary regime such as the Bitcoin economy would be, we will tend to buy things only when we need them and avoid buying stuff that breaks down easily or isn’t recyclable, not to mention the utter disregard for any single-use items, unless for hygiene or other actually valid reasons.
+Additionally, it guides us to reduce waste in all of our endeavors, be it big or small.

-In other words, adoption of Bitcoin as the main currency would realize us some of the key targets of the environmental movement, for the benefit of both the environment and mankind, and by the way of the carrot instead of the stick.
+In other words, the adoption of Bitcoin as the main currency would realize us some of the key targets of the environmental movement, for the benefit of both the environment and mankind and by the way of the carrot instead of the stick.

-I think that’s a goal well worth of some good electricity spent towards achieving it.
-I am sure you agree, don’t you?
+I think that’s a goal well worth some good electricity spent on achieving it.